+Packages B and C: Countywide Connections

+- Enhanced WAVE Service & Essential

+Services Countywide - Door-to-Door

-Packages B and C - including the Enhanced WAVE, the Countywide Door-to-Door and the Flex-Ride services - should be delivered in the short term largely using existing infrastructure and vehicles (associated with transit or private operators) and delivering benefits across the County.
+Countywide and Flex-Ride Service

+These elements should be delivered in the short term largely using existing infrastructure and vehicles (associated with transit or private operators) and will deliver benefits across the County.

-Package D - Expansion of Countywide Express Services - should follow the implementation of Countywide Door-to-Door and should launch at a similar time to the first phase of Park & Ride Intercept Lots.
+Package D: Countywide Connections with Vehicle Enhancements - Countywide Express Services and Bus Vehicle Improvements Expansion of Countywide Express Services should follow the implementation of Countywide Door-to-Door and should launch at a similar time to the first phase of Park & Ride Intercept Lots.